just-the-docs/just-the-docs/peopleops/EIGHTMETERS.md

   * If a client urgently asks for help when you are not already working, record a minimum 30 minutes of work to compensate for the disruption of your time off.
   * Occasional breaks up to 15 minutes.
   * Professional development directly related to what you're working on, creating systems to improve our performance, documenting items in the Ops Manual.
+  * Professional development time, requested by the company.

  #### What Time is Not Billable